magcox5/climate_change_2038/README.md

 1. Find a problem worth solving, analyzing, or visualizing
 2. Use ML in the context of technologies learned.
 3. Use: Scikit-Learn and/or another machine learning library.
 We use: SkLearn AND Prophet  https://facebook.github.io/prophet/
-4. Use at least two of: We Use:  Python Pandas , Python Matplotlib , HTML/CSS, JavaScript Plotly
+4. Use at least two of: We Use:  Python Pandas , Python Matplotlib , Plotly, Tableau
 5. 15-minute data deep-dive or infrastructure walkthrough that shows machine learning in the context of what we’ve already learned.
 6. Examples: Create an analysis of existing data to make a prediction, classification, or regression.
 We use: Prediction and Regression